tueimage/essential-skills/python-essentials.md

 will add one to x and print x until x equals 10.

 If the condition is never met, the loop will run forever, so be careful to define your conditions well.
-If this should ever happen, remember that Spyder has a stop button to force your script to stop.
-You can also press Ctrl-C to stop your script.
+If this should ever happen, remember that Spyder and Jupyter have a stop button to force your script to stop.
+You can also press Ctrl-C to stop your script in Spyder.

 In machine learning, you will not often need a while loop, and it is better to use for loops whenever possible.